top of page

-In 2025, sexual health advocacy in Europe has evolved into a comprehensive, rights-based framework known as Sexual and Reproductive Health and Rights (SRHR).
-This modern approach prioritizes the empowerment, inclusivity, and human rights of all individuals, especially youth and marginalized communities.
-Sexual health now encompasses identity, relationships, consent, and pleasure, moving beyond basic reproductive biology.
-Advocacy is an organized political process to influence public opinion, policies, and funding at all levels.
-A key pillar is the "Rights, Respect, Responsibility®" (3Rs) framework, which asserts young people's right to information and services, calls for respect for their sexual development, and promotes responsible decision-making.
-Advocates increasingly use economic and security arguments alongside human rights to broaden support.
-The focus has shifted from creating new laws to ensuring the effective implementation, funding, and monitoring of existing policies to guarantee that services reach those in need.
-References https://www.ippf.org/sites/default/files/2016-05/ippf_cse_report_eng_web.pdf2 https://commons.clarku.edu/cgi/viewcontent.cgi?article=1226&context=idce_masters_papers http://petri-sofia.org/wp-content/uploads/2017/12/Advocacy-Kit.pdf https://www.advocatesforyouth.org/wp-content/uploads/storage//advfy/documents/advocate_eeca.pdf https://www.advocatesforyouth.org/wp-content/uploads/storage//advfy/documents/mvc_toolkit_1.pdf https://rm.coe.int/follow-up-report-on-the-2017-ip-on-srhr-sexual-and-reproductice-health/1680aea9b478 https://www.ifpa.ie/sites/default/files/compendium_on_young_peoples_sexual_and_reproductive_health_and_rights_policies_in_europe.pdf https://www.who.int/europe/health-topics/sexual-health
+In 2025, sexual health advocacy in Europe embraces a rights-based framework called Sexual and Reproductive Health and Rights (SRHR).
+This approach champions empowerment, inclusivity, and human rights, especially for youth and marginalized groups.
+Sexual health now includes identity, relationships, consent, and pleasure, expanding beyond reproductive biology.
+Advocacy involves influencing public opinion, policies, and funding to ensure access to information and services.
+The "Rights, Respect, Responsibility®" (3Rs) framework highlights young people's rights, respect for their development, and responsible decision-making.
+Advocates also use economic and security arguments to strengthen support, focusing on implementing and funding existing policies effectively.

 "Anti-gender" movements represent a coordinated transnational threat to SRHR in Europe.
 Their core tactic is to frame "gender" as a dangerous "ideology" that threatens the "natural order" of the traditional family.
 They specifically target abortion access, LGBTQ+ rights, and Comprehensive Sexuality Education (CSE).
 Key tactics include spreading disinformation to create moral panic, forming "opportunistic synergies" with right-wing populist parties to gain political influence, and working to obstruct protective laws and policies.